auth0/docs/symfony-tutorial.md

 # Symfony Tutorial

-If you have used symfony before you are probably aware of the [HWIOAuth Bundle](https://github.com/hwi/HWIOAuthBundle).
-We use it to provide symfony users access to auth0 functionality.
+If you have used [Symfony](http://symfony.com) before you are probably aware of the [HWIOAuth Bundle](https://github.com/hwi/HWIOAuthBundle).
+We'll be using it to integrate your Symfony WebApp with [Auth0](https://auth0.com/) and achieve Single Sign On with a few simple steps.

-Here is a tutorial on what you need to do, to make it work in your existing symfony project.

 ## Tutorial

 ### 1. Configure Auth0
-Create a PHP application in the [auth0 dashboard](https://app.auth0.com/#/), and keep at hand the domain, client id and client secret.

-Also add `http://<your-domain>/login/check-auth0` to the valid callbacks
+Create a PHP application in the [auth0 dashboard](https://app.auth0.com/#/) and add `http://<your-domain>/login/check-auth0` to the valid callbacks.

 ### 2. Add HWIOAuthBundle to your composer.json